First time at the Grand Théâtre?

 The Grand Théâtre is big, but very easy to walk through, and staff members are there to help you every step of the way.

-- On the ground floor: the entrance hall, the box office on the left, the bar to the right, then the atrium enabling you to access the stalls in the auditorium, called the orchestra seats, the upper levels and the basement bar (on both sides).
+- On the ground floor: the entrance hall, the box office on the left, the bar Café de La Plage to the right, then the atrium enabling you to access the stalls in the auditorium, called the orchestra seats, the upper levels and the Bar bleu in the basement (on both sides).

-- The first and second circles: accessible by the staircases at each side, the 2 upper levels offer the most coveted seats, the boxes and access to the magnificent foyers.
+- The first and second circles: accessible by the staircases at each side, the two upper levels offer the most coveted seats, the boxes and access to the magnificent foyers.

 - The upper circle: the 3rd and highest level of the theatre, provides very good acoustics and access to the specific bar.

-- The basement: here you will find the grand basement bar, accessible from each side of the ground floor.
+- The basement: here you will find the grand Bar bleu, accessible from each side of the ground floor.

 Cloakrooms (except on the ground floor), toilets and safety exits are available et each level and on each side of the auditorium.
 For further information about the bars please see below.